yanfang-li/STADIA/README.md

 - Linux: Ubuntu 20.04.4 LTS
 - MacOS: Monterey 12.7.1 (Apple M1), Monterey 12.0.1 (Intel Core i7)

-## Setup to install the stadia package on MacOS.
+## Setup to install source package stadia on MacOS.

 Since the stadia package uses C++ and openmp, some additional configuration is required to install it from source on MacOS.
 For